-Museum websites are a rich source of material, and may include podcasts, accounts the scientific analysis of artworks and other forms of research, conservation reports and bibliographies.
+Museum websites are a rich source of material, and may include podcasts, accounts of the scientific analysis of artworks, conservation reports and bibliographies.
 They are also often a source of particularly high-quality images.
 However it is also worth checking the image resources guide: all the resources here, apart from those listed on the subscription databases tab, are free to view online.

 Other resources, A-Z